microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Adding environment variables

-You can set environment variables in your container without altering the container image by using one of options below.
+You can set environment variables in your container without altering the container image by using one of the options below.

 ### Option 1: Add individual variables